 It should be noted that Alpaca is eco-responsible.
 Indeed, it is more "green" than cashmere.
 Unlike goats, Alpacas do not tear off the root of the grass when they graze, allowing it to grow back.
 Unlike goats and sheep, Alpacas do not have sharp hooves, which tear the soil off.
 It "cuts" the grass without tearing it off, so it can grow back more easily.

 It is also important to know that Alpaca waste can be used as fertilizer without chemical treatment.
-Alpacas are not very greedy, which means they can survive for days without water or food, and a little food is enough to make them happy, unlike goats, which are very greedy.
+Alpacas are not very greedy, which means they can survive for days without water or food, and a little food is enough to make them happy, unlike goats, which require a lot of resources.

 The main environmental concern with goats, for example, is the desertification of the land.
 Indeed, there are more and more goats in view of Kashmir's request but these animals have the particularity of grazing the grass by pulling out the roots, which prevents the land from regenerating itself.
 In addition, farmers have seen their wages fall sharply because of the increase in wool volumes, and are thus impoverished.
 And it's very difficult for them to get out of it!

-The colours of Alpaca range from black to white, brown and beige.
+The colours of Alpaca range from black to white, brown, and beige.
 No need to dye the fibres if you are satisfied with these colours!
+It is therefore not necessary to dye the fibres unless you want less natural colours!
+BellePaga is committed to not using chemical dyes, but only mineral dyes for special colours.
 And then it produces much more wool than goats.
 With a comparable or even superior quality, especially when it comes to baby Alpaca, renowned for its finesse and softness.
 Its fibres are less likely to pilling and last longer.

 Secondly, cashmere is more expensive because it takes many more goats to obtain so much raw material.
-Indeed, a cashmere goat produces more or less 150 grams of fibre per year while an Alpaca produces 2.5 kg.
+A cashmere goat produces more or less 150 grams of fibre per year while an Alpaca produces 2.5 kg.

 If we compare the diameter, Alpaca fibre is slightly higher than cashmere goat fibre.
 However, its length represents a significant difference.
 It makes it possible to make clothes that are more resistant and durable than those made with cashmere goat fibre.